12 Things to Buy Used If You Want to Save Money

 Related items worth buying second-hand:

-If you’re interested in checking out online sites, I use and recommend eBay, Poshmark, and Mercari.
-You can receive a free $5 bonus on Poshmark when you sign up with my code PJCPS.
-Mercari is running a promotion currently (as of 9/7/17).
-You can get $10 off when you sign up with the code JENMHM.
-I don't know how long the promotion will last.
-The typical credit is $2.
-Thank you for supporting my blog.
+If you’re interested in checking out online resale sites, I use and recommend eBay, Poshmark, and Mercari.
+You can receive a free $5 bonus on Poshmark when you sign up with my code SFGIRL2015.
+On Mercari, you can get $10 when you sign up with the code JENMHM.
+Amount varies by promotion.

 2) Wedding dresses